Frezzard2/MindPilot/README.md

 ---

-> Future ideas and feature updates will be visible here and!
+> Future ideas and feature updates will be visible here!
+Stay tuned!

 ---